The Twitch Graveyard

 • ☠️ Showcase: October 2022 - January 2023

-Showcase was an experimental interactive tool that allowed you to create a few custom social media assets.
-Styled in a Windows 95 wrapper, the tool was an attempt by Twitch to make developing stream schedules, go live, and other engaging social content easier.
+Showcase was an experimental interactive tool that allowed users to create a few custom social media assets.
+Styled in a Windows 95 wrapper, it was an attempt by Twitch to make creating assets such as stream schedules, going live, and other social content easier.
 In January 2023, access was removed without notice.

 2022 Deaths